 Increasing your experience of appreciation is as simple as giving your attention to it.
 Here are some pointers:

 Start Small: Look for things you appreciation.
 Start with easy things—your environment, your possessions.
 What brings you pleasure?
 What gives you a feeling of peace, contentment or meaning?
 What inspires or comforts you?

 Appreciate Yourself: What parts of your face and body do you appreciate?
 (In one episode of the old TV series M.A.S.H., the character Hawkeye did a whole, wonderful monologue about how miraculous it was to have opposing thumbs!)
 Which of your talents and skills do you appreciate/

 Appreciate Others: Once you have tapped into the feeling, hold a specific friend or loved one in mind and make a mental list of the things you appreciate about him or her.

-Martin Seligman, in his landmark book, Authentic Happiness: Using the New Positive Psychology to Realize Your Potential for Lasting Fulfillment, suggests you review the list of personality strengths and pick out the ones that you see most clearly in your mate, or child, or friend.
+Martin Seligman, in his landmark book, Authentic Happiness: Using the New can you buy furosemide tablets Positive Psychology to Realize Your Potential for Lasting Fulfillment, suggests you review the list of personality strengths and pick out the ones that you see most clearly in your mate, or child, or friend.
 Then watch for concrete ways that he or she expresses those strengths and write down specific examples.
 If your teenager is filled with curiosity, for example, and spends an hour researching something on the Net, make a note of it and then tell her that you really enjoy how inquisitive she is.

 Appreciation in Action